melli79/mathGames/Readme.md

 3. organic bonds (of 3 atom types only, C, H, ...) and determine their structure, sum formula and solubility in water or oil, ... -- start with linear hydrogen carbonates, then branching (handling moieties), then poly-cyclic;

 4. complexes, i.e. consisting of a known core (e.g. ferrum-n-oxide, copper-oxide, zinc-oxide, ...) and counter-ions and determine their sum-formula, ...;

+### Chemistry in other OO Programming Lanuages

+While it is easy to translate the above Kotlin example into Java.
+It is much harder to encode all the information in a convenient way in Rust or C++.
+The main translation work will be to implement some substitute of rich enums.

+### Chemistry in Haskell

+This is a bit harder than in C++.
+But on the same side it is also more conventient, because in Haskell it is straight forward to write down compond constants.

 ## Linear Probing